 Expanding the Dimensions of Lifelong Learning

-My recent posts have featured topics that consider pathways for improving the experience of teachers and students at school.
+My recent posts have featured topics that I consider to be pathways for improving the experience of teachers and students at school.
 These include a proposal for a new model of the school experience, designed to support the launch of students' lives, focusing on a balance between the things that schools do well and increased student agency.
-In a related post, I’ve written about college and career readiness as an outdated outcome of the school experience, and the need to move beyond the seemingly traditional mission of most high schools in America, which is to prepare students for the workforce.
-In this post, I tackle another concept that appears in nearly every mission statement as an apparent given: lifelong learning.
+In a related post, I’ve also argued that “college and career readiness” is a narrow and outdated goal for 2025 and beyond, urging schools to move beyond preparing students solely for the workforce.
+In this post, I tackle another concept that appears in nearly every mission statement: lifelong learning.

 In full disclosure, I’m a big fan of lifelong learning.
 All educators should be.
 Lifelong learning is best described as a trajectory spanning a person's lifetime, comprising both formal and informal learning experiences.
 The formal component begins with the first experience of school and may go through graduate school and other formal courses a person may take throughout their lives.

-But I wonder how often this concept, and the intentional development of it, truly becomes part of the daily lived experience of students.
+But I wonder how often this concept, and the intentional interpretation and application of it, truly becomes a guiding driver of the daily lived experience of students.
 Many schools have taken an initial step by establishing core values, a healthy way to declare what matters in the school experience and how it might guide students toward lifelong learning.
 More recently, many districts have joined the Portrait of a Graduate (POG) movement, which essentially outlines what schools will do for students—or, perhaps more accurately, what they expect a student to embody by age 18.
-The very name frames it with a built-in expiration date, defined by the day of graduation.
+But the very name frames it with a built-in expiration date, defined by the day of graduation.
 My assumption is that schools genuinely believe the aspirations of their POG extend well beyond that moment.
 If that’s the case, then perhaps it should be called a Portrait of a Lifelong Learner.
 Words matter, and how schools frame their intent matters even more.

 I believe that the two most significant things schools can do to improve are to become more experiential and support more student choice in their experience.
-An interesting way to begin and encourage this is to reframe learning as more than a lifelong pursuit.
-Schools should consider expanding the traditional vision of lifelong learning to include life-wide learning and life-deep learning.
+An interesting way to begin and encourage this is to expand the traditional vision of lifelong learning to include two additional dimensions: life-wide learning and life-deep learning.
 My thinking here is influenced by the work of the Life Center and its descriptions of the three concepts, which I have adapted for an educational context.

-Life-wide learning develops through experiences; it’s experiential in nature.
-For example, you understand how to negotiate an unfamiliar airport because you have learned how to do that through previous experiences in airports.
-You know what to do if you lose a wallet or purse because you have had that experience before.
-You know when to call the doctor when you are sick because previous experiences have informed you about when to make that call.
+Life-wide learning develops through lived experiences; it is inherently experiential.
+For example, you know how to navigate an unfamiliar airport because past experiences in airports have taught you what to do.
+You know how to respond if you lose a wallet or purse because you’ve faced that situation before.
+You know when to call the doctor when you’re sick because earlier experiences have shown you when that step is necessary.

 Schools can support life-wide learning by greatly expanding the experiences they offer students.
 This means more than the occasional 6-hour field trip to the nearest city’s museum and scurrying back to the safety of school, or participating in some after-school club.
-It does mean providing a breadth of experiences that complement the traditional experiences of schools, while giving students choice in how and when they participate.
-It means putting them in unfamiliar settings, and expecting them to rely on the skills and learning dispositions that they have developed in school and in other experiences to navigate these settings.
-It means that learning must occur beyond the siloed walls of schools, and that new, life-wide, authentic settings for learning are community-based, and that they can also be created through virtual opportunities.
+It does mean providing a rich and diverse breadth of experiences that complement and extend the traditional school experience, while giving students a choice in how and when they participate.
+It means putting students in unfamiliar settings, and expecting them to rely on the learner skills and dispositions they have developed (and are currently developing) in school and in other experiences to navigate these settings.
+It means that learning must occur beyond the siloed walls of schools, and that new, life-wide, authentic settings for learning are community-based, and that additional experiences can and should be created through virtual connections, potentially worldwide.

-Several examples from my teaching experience will illustrate these concepts.
-When I taught high school ecology, I took students on a four-day ecology immersion experience in northern Wisconsin.
-For suburban Chicago students, being in the north woods of Wisconsin was a significant experience - a landscape so different from their daily lives in a 3,000-student school.
-During this time, students engaged as biologists in three experiences: the study of forest, stream, and wetland ecology.
-Part of this experience involved beginning each session with a sense survey, where students sat silently and wrote for twenty minutes about whatever they perceived in their immediate environment.
-The opportunity was designed to heighten their awareness of their surroundings, be present in the moment, engage all their senses, and allow them to reflect on and write about what mattered to them.
-There is nothing like writing sitting in a red pine plantation as the wind moves through the upper canopy, an experience that a school classroom cannot replicate.
+Several moments from my teaching illustrate these ideas.
+When I taught ecology, I took students on a four-day immersion trip to northern Wisconsin.
+For suburban Chicago students, the north woods were unlike anything in their daily lives at a 3,000-student high school.
+Over those days, they worked as biologists, studying forest, stream, and wetland ecology.
+Each session began with a “sense survey,” where students sat silently for twenty minutes, writing about whatever they noticed in their immediate surroundings.
+The exercise encouraged them to heighten their awareness, be fully present, engage all their senses, and reflect on what mattered to them.
+There is nothing like writing in the stillness of a red pine plantation while the wind stirs the canopy, something no classroom can ever replicate.

-On one walk to identify native plants, our group came upon a porcupine crossing our trail.
-Unfortunately, several of the boys chased the animal up a dead tree.
-Soon, the entire class surrounded the tree, watching as the porcupine trembled.
-One student asked why it was shaking, and another asked me if they had frightened it.
-I confirmed they had, and immediately, twenty-five heads dropped, each student visibility saddened by the realization of the harm they had caused the animal.
-What followed was a brief, unplanned conversation about empathy for living things, a moment of genuine learning.
-I have no doubt that conversation stayed with them long after the trip ended - life-wide because of the experience, life-deep because of the opportunity to learn about becoming a more empathetic human being.
+On one walk to identify native plants, the group unexpectedly encountered a porcupine crossing the trail.
+Startled, it scrambled up a dead tree, while several boys rushed after it.
+Within moments, the entire class had gathered around, watching as the animal trembled in fear.
+One student asked why it was shaking; another wondered if they had frightened it.
+When I confirmed that they had, twenty-five heads dropped in unison, the students visibly saddened by the harm they had caused.
+What followed was a brief yet powerful conversation about empathy for living things, an unplanned yet unforgettable lesson.
+That moment, I am certain, stayed with them long after the trip: life-wide because of the unique experiential nature of the trip, and life-deep because it touched something essential about what it means to be human.

 Schools can advance their thinking about learning by developing a more robust model of learning based on life-long, wide and deep learning.
 Importantly, and not to be lost here, is that the inclusion of life-wide and deep elements encourages the development of the learning skills and dispositions that are required to support the development of the desire in students to be life-long learners.
-Thinking more broadly about how we approach learning is a strategic imperative that requires schools to redesign the educational experience, with the broader goal of equipping every student with the capacity and desire to continue learning throughout their lives.
+Thinking more broadly about how educators conceptualize learning should be part of a strategic imperative that requires schools to redesign the educational experience, with the broader goal of equipping every student with the capacity and desire to continue learning throughout their lives.

 1. Banks, J. A., et al. Learning – LIFE Center.
 LIFE Center, 2007.
 Life‑SLC, life‑slc.org/docs/Banks_etal‑LIFE‑Diversity‑Report.pdf.
 Accessed 26 Aug.
 2025.